- Arya Pearl Background

 - Arya Pearl Preparation

 Arya Pearl is 100% hand crafted using carefully selected clonal tea bushes--and only in the third week of March.
 The least processed and most natural of all teas Pearl is carefully dried in the sun after having withered under normal ceiling fans for a short period of time.
 The care with which this tea is plucked, produced and handled is evident at first glance.
 The leaf sets of two leaves and a bud are beautifully intact with very little breakage, which is incredible given that the leaves themselves are very light weight and delicate.
 The overall color of the dry leaf is especially green this year--much more so than in previous years--with an abundance of elongated downy silver tips.
+Actually, the downy fuzz is very evident on the undersides of the leaves as well as the tips.
 The aroma is fresh, sweet, vegetal and faintly floral.
 The infused leaf serves to reinforce the care with which this tea was handled from the moment it was plucked.
 The leaves gracefully unfurl in the water completely intact and flawless, presenting a delicate floral bouquet.
 The leaf color is a vibrant green.

 Pearl's infusion is bright, lively, aromatic and pale butter yellow.
 It has a delicate floral aroma and a wonderfully sweet taste with only a bare hint of astringency.
 Most first flush teas have a tendency to become bitter if left to steep too long.
 Not so Arya Pearl.
-As a matter of fact, I recommend using a higher leaf to water ratio (I use 4-5 grams per 6 oz. water) and steep for up to 4 minutes at 185 degrees.
+As a matter of fact, I recommend using a higher leaf to water ratio (I use up to 5 grams per 6 oz. water) and steep for up to 2-4 minutes at 175--185 degrees.
 There is absolutely no trace of bitterness whatsoever.
 It is said that white teas are better in their second and third year as they improve with age.
-That being the case, we can expect this 2015 Arya Pearl to mature into a spectacular tea!
+That being the case, we can expect this 2017 Arya Pearl to mature into a spectacular tea!

 Origin: Darjeeling, India